OweysMomenzada/Evergreen-Content-Classifier-for-german-Text/README.md

 }
 ```

-Please cite me if you use this work.
+Please cite this GitHub if you use this work.
 ```
 @misc{momenzada_schickler_2021,
       title={Evergreen recognition for German text},